IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Review the application workload flow with Open Liberty Operator (Hands-on)

 1. Below is an overview diagram on the deployment you've completed from the above steps:
-   - Note: DB2 and Keycloak in the middle of the diagram are pre-installed through different respective projects `db` and `keycloak`, and have been up and running before your hands-on.
+   - Note: DB2 and Keycloak in the middle of the diagram are pre-installed through the respective projects `db` and `keycloak`, and have been up and running before your hands-on.

    ![applicaiton flow with open liberty operator](extras/images/app-flowchart_openlibertyoperator.jpg)